ZeHiro/TSI-CCS/TSI.md

 ## 1.2.
 Geographical scope

+The geographical scope of this TSI is the network of the whole rail system, composed of:

+1. the trans-European conventional rail system network (TEN) as described in Annex I section 1.1 “Network” to Directive 2008/57/EC;
+1. the trans-European high-speed rail system network (TEN) as described in Annex I section 2.1 “Network” to Directive 2008/57/EC;
-The geographical scope of this TSI is the trans-European rail system, i.e. the trans-European conventional and high-speed rail systems as set out in points 1 and 2 of Annex I to Directive 2008/57/EC (Railway Interoperability Directive).
+1. other parts of the network of the whole rail system, following the extension of scope as described in Annex I section 4 to Directive 2008/57/EC;

+and excludes the cases referred to in Article 1(3) of Directive 2008/57/EC.

+The TSI shall apply to networks with 1 435 mm, 1 520 mm, 1 524 mm, 1 600 mm and 1 668 mm track gauges.
+However, it shall not apply to short border crossing lines with 1 520 mm track gauges that are connected to the network of third countries.

 ## 1.3.
 Content of this TSI